-1.1 Important . . .
+1.1 Important...
 Read This Before Proceeding!

 It is the responsibility of the machine designer, controls engineer, machine builder, machine operator, and/or maintenance personnel or electrician to apply and maintain this device in full compliance with all applicable regulations and standards.
 The device can provide the required safeguarding function only if it is properly installed, properly operated, and properly maintained.
 This manual attempts to provide complete installation, operation, and maintenance instruction.
-Reading the manual in its entirety is highly recommended.
-Please direct any questions regarding the application or use of the device to Banner Engineering.
+Reading the manual in its entirety is highly recommended to ensure proper understanding of the operation, installation, and maintenance.
+Please direct any questions regarding the application or use of the device to Banner Engineering Corp..

-For more information regarding U.S. and international institutions that provide safeguarding application and safeguarding device performance standards, see Standards and Regulations on page 105.
+For more information regarding U.S. and international institutions that provide safeguarding application and safeguarding device performance standards, see Standards and Regulations on page 6.